brichards21/calendar-project/index.md

 -   When (what weekday) do I accomplish the most homework?

--   How much time per. week do I spend multitasking while doing my homework?
+-   How much time per week do I spend multitasking while doing my homework?

 -   How much time per week am I spending on my hobbies now, vs. when I